Giles Quay Lifeboat Station: History

 James Thomas was launched to the brigantine Jean Anderson of Dundalk on 18 November 1882, bound from Ardrossan, and driven ashore on the east side of Dundalk Bar.
 The lifeboat stood by for four hours until the crew decided to abandon ship, and six men were rescued.

 A third boat would be provided to Giles Quay in 1891.
 This was the Providence (ON 310), a 34-foot 10-oared lifeboat, with sliding keel and water ballast tanks, provided from the legacy of the late Charles Pooley of Cheltenham.

 The Providence was launched to the aid of the schooner Violet of Castletown, Isle of Man, aground on the North Bull.
 As the ship broke up, the crew of four managed to get to the North Bull beacon, and were rescued from there.
 It was said that "All the ducks in Europe" had arrived, to feed on the lost cargo of barley.

 There were only two calls for the Giles Quay lifeboat after 1899, and at a meeting of the RNLI committee of management on Thursday 13 June 1912, it was decided to close Giles Quay Lifeboat Station.
 The lifeboat had been called just 12 times in 33 years, but had rescued 19 people.

 The boathouse at Gyles Quay still exists, and is now a much modified private residence.
-The lifeboat on station at the time of closure, Providence (ON 310), was transferred to for a further year, before being sold from service.
+The lifeboat on station at the time of closure, Providence (ON 310), was stored at for a further year, before being sold from service.